ausdigital/ausdigital-idp/docs/concepts.md

 identity claim, however other claims will be supported if compliant Identity Providers can be found to service them.

-The ADBC IDP Specification also adds a single aditional authorisation scope ("update business metadata").
+The ADBC IDP Specification also adds a single additional authorisation scope ("update business metadata").
 This scope is required for orchestrating business message components.